Emergency Loan Program

 Examples of situations warranting the use of an emergency loan, may include, but are not limited to: a family medical emergency, threatened foreclosure or eviction from a primary residence, emergency automobile repairs, or termination of utilities.

-Permanent EHRA or SHRA employees with at least 12-months of continuous University service are eligible to apply for an interest free loan of no more than $500.
-Temporary employees are not eligible for emergency loans
+Permanent EHRA or SHRA employees employed with UNC Chapel Hill with at least 12-months of continuous university service are eligible to apply for an interest free loan of no more than $500.
+Temporary employees, UNC Healthcare employees and UNC System Office employees are NOT eligible for an emergency loan through UNC Chapel Hill.

 Only one loan will be issued to an employee during a 12-month period.
 The 12 month period begins on the date the employee receives payment from Disbursement Services.
 There must have been no previous emergency loans or outstanding loan balances in the previous 12 month period prior to applying for a loan.